BrentBaccala/NPDC/GNS3/README.md

 ## Setup

 1. gns3 is not in the standard Ubuntu distribution, but the gns3 team maintains an Ubuntu Personal Package Archive (PPA).
    Also, I like to run the gns3 as system service as its own user.
-Network access also needs to be configured.
+Internet access also needs to be configured.
    A script is provided to configure all of this.

    `install-gns3.sh` will install a new user 'gns3' that operates a